-“I was driving with the wife and the kids when I looked over and I saw this huge furry creature down at the pond at the corner of Lawrence,” said an exhausted Bradenshauer.
-“I slammed on the brakes causing everyone on the car to lunge forward.
+“I was driving with the wife and the kids when I looked over, and I saw this huge furry creature down at the pond at the corner of Lawrence,” said an exhausted Bradenshauer.
+“I slammed on the brakes causing everyone in the car to lunge forward.
 But the creature, I mean Bigfoot, didn’t move.
 He was standing there looking at a pine tree.
 Wild.”

 According to his wife, Keith loves all kinds of cryptozoology phenomena and alien abduction conspiracies.
-He’s been known to watch every single show on the SciFi channel and he has a filing cabinet in the upstairs office crammed full of newspaper clipping and photographs.
+He’s been known to watch every show on the SciFi channel, and he has a filing cabinet in the upstairs office crammed full of newspaper clippings and photographs.

 “He watches all those shows on secret animals and monsters, ” said Darcie Bradenshauer.
 “He’s got several theories on ancient civilizations as well.
 But his passion is Bigfoot.”

-“Look, after I dropped the kids off, and smoked some fine North San Juan Girl Scout Cookie,” continued Mr. Bradenshauer, “I drove back to Lawrence and Norlene and took several pictures of this creature.
-It’s totally not a bear or a 9/11 terrorist.”
+“Look, after I dropped the kids off and smoked some fine North San Juan Girl Scout Cookie,” continued Mr. Bradenshauer, “I drove back to Lawrence and Norlene and took several pictures of this creature.
+It’s not a bear or a 9/11 terrorist.”